docsforadobe/after-effects-scripting-guide/docs/text/characterrange.md

 Returns a string with the parameters used to create the CharacterRange instance, e.g. `"CharacterRange(0,-1)"`.

-This may be safely called on an instance where isRangeValid returns false.
+This may be safely called on an instance where isRangeValid returns `false`.

 #### Parameters